prevostc/docker-workshop/README.md

 3. The container will restart and my data will be lost
 4. The database will restart with another ip and the web server will display an error

-EXERCISE: What if we `docker stop docker-workshop-db-1`, `docker rm docker-workshop-db-1` and restart the database container ?
+EXERCISE: What if we `docker stop docker-workshop-db-1 && docker rm docker-workshop-db-1` and restart the database container ?

 1. Nothing bad, the database will restart and no data will be lost
 2. The database won't stop as the web server is holding an active connexion to it